hakanai/hex/README.markdown

      - Fill border color of annotation (if there is one)
      - Draw marker for annotation note (if there is one)

+6. UI for deleting annotations under the cursor.

-6. Keep documents open from last session.
+7. Keep documents open from last session.
 And then switch to opening nothing by default.
 The first session I will still open the sample, but I will modify the sample to contain annotations as well.